Advanced pancreatic cancer

 Pancreatic cancer usually has no symptoms in its early stages, so many people are diagnosed when the cancer is advanced.
 If the cancer is in nearby organs or blood vessels (locally advanced), or has spread (metastasised) to other parts of the body, surgery to remove the cancer may not be possible.
-Instead treatments will focus on relieving symptoms such as jaundice, digestive problems and pain.
+Instead treatments will focus on relieving symptoms without trying to cure the disease.
 This is called palliative treatment.

 - Surgery to relieve symptoms

 Some people think that palliative treatment is only for people at the end of life.
 However, it can help at any stage of a pancreatic cancer diagnosis.
 It does not mean giving up hope – rather, it is about managing symptoms as they occur, and living as fully and comfortably as possible.

 Palliative treatments may include surgery, chemotherapy and radiation therapy, either on their own or in combination.
 This section describes how cancer treatments are used to relieve some common symptoms of advanced pancreatic cancer, such as: